cbrenneisen/WeatherApp/readme.txt

 This app uses PHP, so as long as this is run on a server running PHP everything should work smoothly!
-Simply load index.html in the browser to get started.
+Either: load project in a custom folder and open up index.html in the browser
+OR: place project in your DocumentRoot and visit localhost to get going

 If you're on a mac, like me, then this tutorial is a great one for getting apache up and going: http://jason.pureconcepts.net/2014/11/install-apache-php-mysql-mac-os-x-yosemite/